watchmaking/watchmaking.github.io/_posts/2021-06-11-week-20-watchmaking-school.md

 {% include cite_guide.html guide="Obedience" %}

 ## Weekly Readings
-*I will plant a shoot on the high mountain of Israel*.
 > The Lord says this:
 >
 > ‘From the top of the cedar,<br>